Home Institution: Yale University School of Medicine

 Education and Training

-- Scholar, Robert Wood Johnson Foundation Clinical Scholars Program, Yale University, New Haven, CT
+- Clinical Scholar, Robert Wood Johnson Foundation Clinical Scholars Program, Yale University School of Medicine, New Haven, CT

-- MHS, Yale University, School of Medicine, New Haven, CT
+- MHS, Health Services Research, Yale University, New Haven, CT

 Selected Honors